Leafwing-Studios/leafwing_manifest/README.md

 Data is deserialized from disk into a raw manifest, which is processed into a manifest which contains a list of all available game objects of a given class.
 That manifest is then used to spawn and look up the properties of specific kinds of game objects in your game code.

+## Why manifests rock

+An in-memory resource where you can look up the statistics for various game objects is incredibly useful:

+1. It's super easy to spawn new game objects dynamically inside of gameplay code.
+Simply write a helper method once, and then spawn any object you want in a single command.
+2. Manifests offer a clear list of all objects of a given kind: great for both dev tools and in-game encyclopedias.
+3. Using manifests abstracts away messy asset loading (and unloading) code into a single consistent pattern that can grow with your project.
+4. Heavy data can be deduplicated by simply looking it up in the manifest when needed.

+For more background reading on why this crate exists, and the design decisions made, check out [`MOTIVATION.md`].

+## Usage

 To get started: